 - In the Edit vCenter Server Settings dialog box, select Runtime Settings.

-- In vCenter Server unique ID, type a unique ID.
+- In vCenter Server unique ID, enter a unique ID.

-- In vCenter Server managed address, type the vCenter Server system address.
+- In vCenter Server managed address, enter the vCenter Server system address.

 The address can be IPv4, IPv6, a fully qualified domain name, an IP address, or another address format.

-- In vCenter Server name, type the name of the vCenter Server system.
+- In vCenter Server name, enter the name of the vCenter Server system.

-If you change the DNS name of the vCenter Server, use this option to modify the vCenter Server name to match.
+If you change the DNS name of the vCenter Server, you can use this text box to modify the vCenter Server name to match.

 - Click OK to save your changes and close the dialog box.